particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 You can now use the [Particle console](https://console.particle.io) to create and manage your OAuth clients.
-The new "Authentication" view is your hub for creating, and managing your organization's clients.
+The new "Authentication" view is your hub for creating, and managing your product's clients.

-You can find the Authentication view by clicking on the thumbprint icon in the menubar of your organization's console:
+You can find the Authentication view by clicking on the thumbprint icon in the menubar of your product's console:

  ![Auth Icon](/assets/images/auth-icon.png)

-When you visit the Authentication page, you will see a list of any OAuth clients that already have been created for your organization.
+When you visit the Authentication page, you will see a list of any OAuth clients that already have been created for your product.
 To create a new client, click the "+ New Client" button in the top right corner of the screen.

 This will launch a modal allowing you to configure an OAuth client that suits your needs.
-The configuration of your OAuth client will depend both on what _medium_ your customers will use to interact with their Particle devices (i.e. mobile vs. web app) in addition to what _authentication method_ you choose for your organization.
+The configuration of your OAuth client will depend both on what _medium_ your customers will use to interact with their Particle devices (i.e. mobile vs. web app) in addition to what _authentication method_ you choose for your product.
 You can [skip to choosing an authentication method](#choosing-an-authentication-method) if you'd like to create an OAuth client now.